comparison · cleanshot-x

-The leading paid macOS capture app is the polished, well-built tool that I used myself for two years before building DrawShot.
-This is going to be an honest comparison — what the paid alternative does better, what DrawShot does better, and which one you should probably pick.
+CleanShot X is the polished, well-built macOS capture app I used myself for two years before building DrawShot.
+This is going to be an honest comparison — what CleanShot X does better, what DrawShot does better, and which one you should probably pick.

 A genuine list.
 No false modesty.

 Cloud sharing.
-Its companion cloud service is a real, well-built sharing service.
+CleanShot Cloud is a real, well-built sharing service.
 One click on a capture gives you a short share link with view tracking, expiry, and password protection.
 If your workflow is "send a screenshot to someone outside my company," this is excellent.
-DrawShot doesn't have any equivalent.
+DrawShot's free tier has no equivalent, and DrawShot doesn't run a cloud at all.

 Scrolling capture.
-Its scrolling capture is the best in class.
-Auto-detects the scroll container, scrolls smoothly, stitches with no visible seams.
-DrawShot's scrolling capture is on the roadmap for 1.2 but not yet shipped.
+CleanShot X's scrolling capture is best in class.
+It auto-detects the scroll container, scrolls smoothly, and stitches with no visible seams.
+DrawShot does not do scrolling capture — full stop.
+If you regularly capture long pages or chat threads, CleanShot X wins outright.

-Hidden Desktop on screenshot.
-A setting that temporarily hides your Desktop icons when you capture — so the cluttered Desktop doesn't appear in screen shares.
+Hidden Desktop on capture.
+A setting that temporarily hides your Desktop icons when you capture — so a cluttered Desktop doesn't show up in screen shares.
 Small touch, very nice.

 Pinned captures on screen.
-You can pin a capture as a floating window that stays on top of other apps.
-Useful for "reference one screen while typing in another."
-DrawShot's toast stack is similar in spirit but not the same UX.
+You can pin a capture as a floating window that stays on top of other apps — handy for referencing one screen while typing in another.
+DrawShot's toast stack is similar in spirit but a different UX.

-Mac App Store availability + the polish of a 6-year-old product.
-The paid alternative has been in active development since 2019.
-There are many small features (capture history, advanced exports, design-tool plugins) that DrawShot will not have for a long time.
+Mac App Store availability and the polish of a years-old product.
+CleanShot X has been in active development since 2019.
+There are many small features — capture history, advanced exports, design-tool integrations — that a younger app simply won't match for a long time.
+The breadth and polish are real.

 What DrawShot does differently